- Written by Dr.Mehmet Demircioglu

 The consultation should also define the goal.
 Are we treating permanent pattern hair loss, an area scratched for years, thinning caused by inflammation, or a mixture?
 The answer changes whether surgery is useful, delayed, or avoided.

-Operating or waiting
+Operating now or waiting depends on scalp control

-Active inflammation, cracking, wet skin, infection, or scratching means the skin needs treatment first.
+Active inflammation, cracking, wet skin, infection, or uncontrolled scratching means the skin needs treatment first.
 If the scalp is quiet, the diagnosis is clear, the hair loss is permanent enough to justify grafts, and the donor area is safe, surgery can be considered carefully.

 The decision should protect the donor area, not only fill the visible thinning.
 Donor grafts are limited.
 They should not be used before the skin and diagnosis are ready.

 My recommendation is to slow the plan down until the scalp is stable enough to give the grafts a fair environment.
 If that takes treatment first, it is not a failure.
-It is often the decision that protects both the result and the donor area.
+It is the decision that protects both the result and the donor area.